ritu777/Docsify.io/README.md

 - **apt :** This stands for "Advanced Package Tool. apt is used to install, update, and manage software packages on your sysytem.

-- **-y :** automatically confirms the installation without asking for user input.
+- **-y :** Automatically confirms the installation without asking for user input.

 - **podman :** It is the name of the package you want to install.